BlogWhat is the difference between THC and CBD?

 There are two routes for patients to seek a prescription.

-Currently, the NHS will only provide cannabis prescriptions for three conditions - two rare types of severe epilepsy, vomiting or nausea caused by chemotherapy, and muscle stiffness caused by MS.
+Currently, the NHS will only provide cannabis prescriptions for three conditions - two rare types of severe epilepsy, vomiting or nausea caused by chemotherapy, and muscle stiffness caused by MS. Up until this point, prescriptions for medical cannabis through the NHS have been extremely uncommon.

-For all other conditions, new patients will need to work with a private medical cannabis clinic like Releaf.
+The vast majority of new patients will need to work with a private medical cannabis clinic like Releaf.

 What are cannabinoids?